Otto background

 • Autopatch support for Windows Server is not on the roadmap

-• You must use the feature in conjunction with Azure AD and Intune
+• You must use the feature in conjunction with Microsoft Entra ID and Intune

-• Windows Autopatch is of no use to those with Mac or Linux OS
+• Windows Autopatch is of no use to organizations with Mac or Linux endpoints

-If your organization requires third-party application support, Windows Server, or other operating systems like macOS or Linux, you won’t get it with Windows Autopatch.
+If your organization requires third-party application support, Windows Server management, or other operating systems like macOS or Linux, you will not get it with Windows Autopatch.

-To clarify, many customers will still use tools like WSUS, Intune, or SCCM to control patching, and they can expect few deviations from the “norms” of Patch Tuesday.
+Organizations using Autopatch still follow the same monthly update cycle.
+Many customers will still use tools like WSUS, Intune, or SCCM to control patching, and they can expect few deviations from the norms of Patch Tuesday.

 How is Autopatch different from Windows Update for Business?